blender/blender/doc/python_api/rst/info_advanced_blender_as_bpy.rst

 - Image processing using Blender's compositor.
 - Video editing (using Blender's sequencer).
 - 3D file conversion.
-- Development, accessing ``bpy`` from Python IDE's and debugging tools for example.
+- Development, accessing ``bpy`` from Python IDEs and debugging tools for example.
 - Automation.